back to top

 spot_img

-India is one of the only 15 countries in the world with a woman Head of State, and it has the largest absolute number of elected women representatives in local governments.
-India has 10% more women pilots than the global average, and the share of women pilots is significantly higher in India.
+India is one of just 15 nations with a female Head of State and has the highest absolute number of elected women legislators in local governments.
+The country has 10% more women pilots than the worldwide average, and the proportion of female pilots is substantially greater in India.

-The Directorate General of Civil Aviation (DGCA) has issued an advisory to all scheduled airlines and major airport operators of India to participate in the International Air Transport Association (IATA) 25 by 2025 initiative, which aims to increase the number of women in senior positions by either 25% against currently reported metrics or to a minimum representation of 25% by 2025.
-The Airports Authority of India (AAI) has enabled female participation in sensitive domains fundamental to the functioning of the organization such as Air Traffic Control, Fire Services, and Airport Operations.
+The Directorate General of Civil Aviation (DGCA) has advised all scheduled airlines and major airport operators to take part in the International Air Transport Association’s (IATA) 25 by 2025 initiative, which aims to increase the number of women in senior positions by 25% over current metrics or to a minimum of 25% by 2025.

-India has a high Gross Enrolment Ratio (GER) of girls in Primary and Secondary Education, with a presence of girls/women in Science, Technology, Engineering, and Mathematics (STEM) at 43%.
-Multiple initiatives have been undertaken to increase the participation of women in STEM, such as VigyanJyoti, the Overseas Fellowship Scheme, and several women scientists playing significant roles in India’s maiden Mars Orbiter Mission (MOM).
+India has a high Gross Enrolment Ratio (GER) of girls in primary and secondary education, with 43% of girls/women pursuing Science, Technology, Engineering, and Mathematics (STEM).
+Several programs have been launched to enhance women’s engagement in STEM, including VigyanJyoti, the Overseas Fellowship Scheme, and several female scientists playing key roles in India’s first Mars Orbiter Mission (MOM).

-The Government of India has taken various schematic and legislative interventions and made enabling provisions to ensure women’s participation in various professions.
-Under the Skill India Mission, the government is providing training to female workers through a network of Women Industrial Training Institutes, National Vocational Training Institutes, and Regional Vocational Training Institutes.
+To ensure women’s involvement in many professions, the government has implemented a number of legal initiatives and enabling regulations.
+Under the Skill India Mission, the government trains female workers through a network of Women Industrial Training Institutes, National Vocational Training Institutes, and Regional Vocational Training Institutes.

-To encourage employment of women, enabling provisions have been incorporated in the recently enacted Labour Codes, such as the Code on Wages, 2019, the Industrial Relations Code, 2020, the Occupational Safety, Health and Working Conditions Code, 2020, and the Code on Social Security, 2020.
+To encourage women’s work, enabling elements have been integrated into newly approved labor codes such as the Code on Wages, 2019, the Industrial Relations Code, 2020, the Occupational Safety, Health, and Working Conditions Code, and the Code on Social Security, 2020.

-The National Cooperative Development Corporation plays a significant role in uplifting women cooperatives, with a large number engaged in cooperatives dealing with activities related to food grain processing, plantation crops, oilseeds processing, fisheries, dairy & livestock, spinning mills, handloom and power loom weaving, and Integrated Cooperative Development Projects.
+With many involved in cooperatives pertaining to food grain processing, plantation crops, oilseeds processing, fisheries, dairy & livestock, spinning mills, handloom and power loom weaving, and Integrated Cooperative Development Projects, the National Cooperative Development Corporation is a major force in uplifting women cooperatives.

 Stay Update with FELA NEWS!